IBM/z_ansible_collections_doc/source/configuration/collection-configuration.rst

                 SETROPTS RACLIST(FACILITY) REFRESH

-        .. dropdown:: To control who can make the APF list static ...
+        .. dropdown:: To control who can make the APF list static ... (expand for more)
             :icon: command-palette

             To control who can make the **APF list dynamic** using module ``zos_apf``,